red5pro/terraform-gcp-red5pro/README.md

 * **SSL Certificates** - User can install Let's encrypt SSL certificates or use Red5Pro server without SSL certificate (HTTP only).
 * **MySQL Database** - Users have flexibility to create a MySQL databse server in Google Cloud or install it locally on the Stream Manager
 * **Stream Manager** - Instance will be created automatically for Stream Manager
+* **Terraform Server** - Uesrs can choose to create a dedicated instance for Terraform Server or install it locally on the Stream Manager
 * **Origin Node Image** - To create Google Cloud(Gcloud) custom image for Orgin Node type for Stream Manager node group
 * **Edge Node Image** - To create Google Cloud(Gcloud) custom image for Edge Node type for Stream Manager node group (optional)
 * **Transcoder Node Image** - To create Google Cloud(Gcloud) custom image for Transcoder Node type for Stream Manager node group (optional)